Tom Basden: Writing

 Basden's 2010 play Party, about a group of university students holding a meeting to found their own political party, was performed at the Arts Theatre in London.
 Brian Logan, writing for The Guardian, gave it a four out of a possible five stars and describing it "an idiosyncratic and highly enjoyable piece performed beautifully by a crack cast of upcoming comics", while Dominic Cavendish for The Daily Telegraph called it "astute (and) stingingly amusing".
 A radio adaptation of the play produced by Julia McKenzie was broadcast on Radio 4 for three series and a Christmas special from 2010 to 2018.
 In addition to writing the adaptation, Basden appeared, alongside Tim Key, Jonny Sweet, Anna Crilly and Katy Wix.

 His play Joseph K, based on Franz Kafka's novel The Trial and starring Tim Key, was longlisted for the 2011 Evening Standard Theatre Awards Most Promising Playwright: it also received positive reviews from The Guardian and The Daily Telegraph.

 In 2011 he wrote There Is a War, starring himself and Phoebe Fox, for the National Theatre's Double Feature.

 Basden co-wrote the Channel 4 sitcom Fresh Meat, which earned him a nomination for the 2012 BAFTA Craft Awards Break-Through Talent Award.

+With Tim Key, Basden co-wrote the 2025 feature film, The Ballad of Wallis Island.
+Basden wrote and performed the music for the film, and released an album with co-star Carey Mulligan credited to 'McGwyer Mortimer', the fictional band they perform as.